-Partner Name and website where available: Details (including roles and responsibilities and capacity to engage with the project): (max 200 words) CBD Secretariat http://www.cbd.int/secr etariat/ The CBD Secretariat will be one of the nine members of the Expert Project Guidance Committee (EGC).
-As such, it will provide high- level guidance on yearly project plans and reports for the Madagascar and Benin teams, challenges encountered, and technical questions that arise in association with project activities. etanav The CBD Secretariat will inform the EGC about useful resources, ongoing developments and projects related to the implementation of the Nagoya Protocol; it will facilitate linkages, as appropriate, between the project and CBD bodies and process, and other organisations, activities, and projects.
+Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

+The CBD Secretariat will be one of the nine members of the Expert Project Guidance Committee (EGC).
+As such, it will provide high-level guidance on yearly project plans and reports for the Madagascar and Benin teams, challenges encountered, and technical questions that arise in association with project activities.
+The CBD Secretariat will inform the EGC about useful resources, ongoing developments and projects related to the implementation of the Nagoya Protocol; it will facilitate linkages, as appropriate, between the project and CBD bodies and process, and other organisations, activities, and projects.

 The EGC will communicate regularly through skype, phone and email.
 It will meet face-to-face three times: once in Benin, once in Madagascar, and the third time in Ethiopia, in a meeting hosted by the African Union, where the EGC will have the opportunity to share information about the project with AU member state representatives in meetings arranged before and after the EGC meeting.